Hellbender Home Wreckers

 You may be a hellbender home wrecker and not even know it.
 But first what the hell is a hellbender, also affectionately called snot otters?
 This saga begins as a love story.
 A what?

 The video, “The Last Dragons-Protecting Appalachia’s Hellbenders” introduced us to an incredible prehistoric salamander, the hellbender, which lives in our rivers along the East coast of the US.
 Growing to over 2 feet long, their populations have significantly declined for a number of reasons, one of which is stone stacking.
 You see, hellbenders live under rocks in rivers.
 And they love their rock homes and rarely stray far.
-Move their rock, they can literally die. (see Did You Know Hellbenders for more info).
+Move their rock, they can literally die. (see Did You Know Hellbenders).

 Falling in Love